List of United States presidential vetoes: Grover Cleveland

-584 total vetoes, including 238 pocket vetoes (414 first term, 170 second term).

-Grover Cleveland vetoed more bills in his two terms than all other presidents to that date combined.
-Only Franklin D. Roosevelt, who had more than three complete terms in office to Cleveland's two, vetoed more.
+584 vetoes (346 regular vetoes and 238 pocket vetoes).
+Seven were overridden.

 Strongly opposed to what he perceived as "pork barrel" spending, and favoring limited government, he vetoed more than 200 private bills granting pensions to individual Civil War veterans.
 Reacting to these vetoes, Congress passed a bill that would have granted a pension to any disabled veteran.
 He vetoed this bill as well.
 This is widely perceived to have been a factor in the defeat of his 1888 bid for re-election.
 In addition to these, he also vetoed a bill that would have distributed seed grain to drought-stricken farmers in the American West, and bills increasing the monetary supply.
 He also refused to sign, but did not veto, the Wilson–Gorman Tariff Act.